vxlang/vxlang-page/README.md

 ## Deploying the full version

 The beta version of vxlang is free software, please request the full version via email and we will respond by creating your distribution file.

+- The demo message box is removed.
 - Support for specialized add-on modules.
 - Support for virtual CPUs with specialized CPU contexts.
+- Supports on/off for packer and engine code.

 ## Latest Version

-0.9.3
+0.9.4
 ---
-- Detailed output of the progress of obfuscation, virtualization, and packing.
+- The vxlang DataBase file was removed.
-- Part of the Detect routine has been removed.
+- .Net plugin has been added.
-  - It will be distributed via an extension module in the full version.
-- Add the x86-64 virtualization command.
-- Fixed a bug.
+- A demo message box is output.
 - [Download](https://github.com/vxlang/vxlang-page/)

 ## TODO

-- `0.9.4`
+- `0.9.5`
-  - ~~Supports packing for .NET executables.~~ (DONE)
-  - ~~Add the x86-64 virtualization command.~~ (DONE)
-  - Add a plugin directory
+  - Fixes a virtualization bug that occurs while sandboxing code.
+  - Improve code obfuscation and code virtualization
 - `Task`
   - Add ELF32/64 format for x86-64
   - Add code obfuscation methods for x86-64